yule93/Momentumjjap/README.md

 (2020/08/20)
  ### ADD THIS CONTENTS !!

-- add the weather function that notice the weather information where you are by checking your geolocation info.
+[v] add the weather function that notice the weather information where you are by checking your geolocation info.
-- Maybe you can use this app in this url (https://yule93.github.io/yule-momentum-jjap/)
+[v] Maybe you can use this app in this url (https://yule93.github.io/yule-momentum-jjap/)

 (2020/08/23)
 ### Add this CONTENTS

-- make the function in 'background.js' change background other image every 20 seconds.
+[] make the function in 'background.js' change background other image every 20 seconds.